Dave Sexton: Funeral of ex-Chelsea manager takes place

 During his career he also coached the England Under-21 team as well as Leyton Orient, QPR and Coventry City.

-The mass was held earlier at St Francis of Assisi Catholic Church in Kenilworth.'Wonderful man'
+The mass was held earlier at St Francis of Assisi Catholic Church in Kenilworth.

 The former executive director of the Football Association, David Davies, tweeted that former United players Martin Buchan, Gordon McQueen and Joe Jordan were among those who attended the service.